-We split in 2 groups of 4, 1 group with Ruth for Pilates and 1 group with Jason for Paddleboarding.
+We split into 2 groups of 4, 1 group with Ruth for Pilates and 1 group with Jason for Paddleboarding.
 Guess what group I was in… Yup.
 I was terrified.
-I even considered saying that I want to just stay and watch.
+I even considered saying that I want just to stay and watch.

 I always make myself go to events and classes even if they are far or I’m not in the mood for anything.
 Why go?
 Because I always enjoy myself.
 Because I meet people.
 Because some opportunities arise just because I’m there.

 It was a great afternoon – thanks to Ruth, WakeUp Docklands and CPressJuice!
 And if you’re in London and want to try SUP Pilates, contact Ruth and go have fun!
 And if you have a taste for water sports, have a look at what WakeUp Docklands has to offer.